 The past decade has shown great momentum in diversifying STEM (science, technology, engineering, and math) fields to create a more inclusive environment for people of all different backgrounds.
 Despite these efforts for progress, there is still much work to be done.
 While there is evidence that women are definitely making gains in the broader economy, numbers from the U.S. Department of Commerce indicate women hold 47 percent of all jobs in the U.S., the fact is women continue to remain underrepresented in STEM, filling just 24 percent of jobs in those fields.

 The reality to most women who engage in a career path within STEM is that they will find the cards stacked against them.
 What does it take to overcome these hurdles and achieve professional success?
-To find out, I spoke with some of the women who are driving change and making a difference in our world through their passions in science and technology – women who have won the Vodafone Americas Foundation Wireless Innovation Project® Competition (WIP).
+To find out, I spoke with some of the women of STEM who are driving change and making a difference in our world through their passions in science and technology – the women of STEM who have won the Vodafone Americas Foundation Wireless Innovation Project® Competition (WIP).

 The Vodafone Americas Foundation supports mobile technology for social good through our annual competition, the Wireless Innovation Project, in which funding is given to promising startups and non-profits.
 Many of our past winners include female-led companies that are changing our world for the better and they have great insights into how they found success in industries historically dominated by their male peers.
 Their experiences proved clearly there are still stigmas and challenges for women as they pursue STEM careers.
 However, they also provide a great amount of advice on how to overcome these hurdles, achieve success, and harness the support of the greater community of women who are fighting the same battle.

 WIP winner and co-founder of SOKO, Gwendolyn Floyd explained, “Unfortunately, women still have to work harder and smarter to get equal recognition.
 Misogyny is so endemic and comes from all angles and people.
-I think one of the clearest indicators of it is being treated as a liability versus an asset.
+I think one of the clearest indicators of it is women of STEM being treated as a liability versus an asset.
 For example, a friend was killing it in her career, getting a ton of press and visibility.
 Her male seniors, instead of seeing it as a boon to the business, saw it as a flight/poaching risk and were suspicious of her success.”
-Overcoming gendered stigmas run far deeper than being talented and having a strong work ethic.
+Overcoming gendered stigmas run far deeper than being talented and having a strong work ethic as women of STEM.
 There will consistently be hurdles as gender barriers based in assumption are confronted.

 Find mentors and advocates

 In my discussions with previous WIP winners, all expressed similar experiences of confronting gendered assumptions.
-When questioned on their experiences overcoming these challenges, every woman revealed the key role mentorship had played in their success.
+When questioned on their experiences overcoming these challenges, every one of the women of STEM revealed the key role mentorship had played in their success.

 Nithya Ramanathan, CEO and co-founder of Nexleaf Analytics explained, “It’s important to have a group of people who champion you and your success, and who will tell you hard truth when you’re failing.
 Forging those fantastic relationships motivates me and challenges me in a productive way.”

-These relationships also may not always be the ones you anticipate either.
+These relationships also may not always be the ones you anticipate as women of STEM either.
 Gwendolyn Floyd (SOKO) further explained, “the thing that has helped me overcome the most is solidarity with other female and minority entrepreneurs as well as realizing there are a lot of enlightened white dudes in power across the business landscape that are ready and willing to be incredible allies.”

 There are women beside you that will mentor and champion your achievements along the way.
 With the spotlight now focused on this issue, there has never been a better time to join the discussion and improve conditions for future generations.